enonic/lib-explorer/README.md

 * Update calls to indexTemplateToConfig to avoid deprecation warnings
 * BUGFIX Second argument to folder() should be optional
 * Use collection name rather than collection id when scheduling
-* Require Enonic XP 7.7.1 (because of BUGFIX for main.js exception is swallowed)
 * Support stemmed queries

 ### 3.18.0